 - It aids digestion, helps in the absorption of various vital nutrients by the body, and regulates bowel movements.

 - It is effective in building stronger bones and teeth.

 - It is good for healthy muscles and nerves.

 - It is beneficial in transporting calcium and potassium to the membranes of the body.

 - It aids the respiration process.

-In the above section, we discussed why magnesium is important for children and thus the next question in line may be how much magnesium for kids is recommended on a daily basis.
-The magnesium dosage for kids may vary as per the age of the child.
-Here’s the daily magnesium requirement by various age-group kids:
+In the above section, we discussed why magnesium is important for children, and thus, the next question in line may be how much magnesium for kids is recommended on a daily basis.
+The magnesium dosage for kids may vary as per their age.
+Here’s the daily magnesium requirement by age group:

 - Babies from 7 to 12 months of age may require 75 mg.

 - Toddlers from 1 to 3 years of age may require 80 mg.